Jacob-Hocevar/red-avi-tamu/Elysium/Elysium_GUI/Assets/configurations/README.md

 The `[args]*` depends on the class.
 For `Valve` it indicates the `state` parameter, for `Solenoid` it indicates the `normally_open` parameter, and for `LA_Ball` it will be two values indicating `state` then `is_open`.

 ### For `control_states.cfg` the arguments are given in the following order:
-`name,[valve:state]*`

-Each control state is a name followed by a list of key:value pairs denoting which valves (by ID) are in the specified state.
-If a valve is not mentioned, then the control state is independent of that variable.
-The program will select the first state it checks which is satisfied (due to hashing, this is not the same order as the config file).
-Thus, a good config file will ensure that each combination of valve states corresponds to exactly one control state.
+`name1/name2/name3,row1/row2/row3,col1/col2/col3`$\newline$
+`valve1:state1,valve2:state2,valve3:state3`

+Note that while this example lists three (3) of all values, the lists can be shortened or lengthed at will for arbitrary control.

+The first line indicates all names of the control state in a `/` separated list, followed by the rows and then columns that each name should be displayed on, similarly presented in a `/` separated list.
+This allows for multiple named states to have the same valve configurations and be listed in the correct places in the operations page.

+The second line indicates the states of all valves in a comma separated list of key:value pairs, denoting the valves (by ID) and the state (0=closed, 1=open).
+The ignition system is also treated as a valve with ID=IGNITE and 0=unpowered, 1=powered.
+Additionally, the requirement that there are no personnel near the engine is listed as a valve with ID=SAFE and 0=personnel can be nearby, 1=operator must confirm that no personnel are nearby.